asemio/SZXX/README.md

 ### Streaming is hard

-⚠️ **XLSX Hazard #4** ⚠️ Unfortunately, the vast majority of applications that generate XLSX files will keep not inline the contents of String cells directly into the spreadsheet.
-Instead, String cells will contain a reference to a Shared String.
-This saves space, but 99.9% of the time the Shared String Table (SST) is located **after** the sheet!
+⚠️ **XLSX Hazard #4** ⚠️ Unfortunately, the vast majority of applications that generate XLSX files will not inline the contents of String cells directly into the spreadsheet.
+Instead, String cells will contain a reference to an offset in the Shared Strings Table.
+This saves space, but 99.9% of the time the Shared Strings Table (SST) is located **after** the sheet!
 SZXX is a non-seeking parser: it can't skip ahead to parse the SST and then rewind to parse the spreadsheet!

 Therefore, the user must either:
 - ignore String cells
 - OR buffer rows until String cells can be read
 - OR work exclusively with spreadsheets that use Inline Strings and/or place the SST at the beginning of the XLSX file.

+<sub>At this point clever readers may be thinking that we could have the best of both worlds if we could process the XLSX file twice: once to extract the SST and another time with `stream_rows`.
+You are correct.
+If your use case allows for it, you can use `Xlsx.SST.from_zip` to extract the SST.</sub>

 Keep reading to see how to design a solution for your use case.